From Merchant to Messenger

-And intentional murder shall be punished according to talion law; where the murderess intention is not clear and the victim is killed using a club or a stone it will cost the perpetrator one hundred camels as blood money.
+And intentional murder shall be punished according to Talion law; where the murderess intention is not clear and the victim is killed using a club or a stone it will cost the perpetrator one hundred camels as blood money.
 Whoever demands more is a man from the time of ignorance.
 (Hamidullah)

-The only universal declaration in the entire Khutba i.e. no exceptions!
+The only universal declaration in the entire Khutba, i.e., no exceptions!

 Beware!
 No one committing a crime is responsible for it but himself.
 Neither the child is responsible for the crime of his father, nor the father is responsible for the crime of his child.

-The Prophet again reminding the believers that it is a crime to steal from another Muslim.
+A reminder that it is a crime to steal from another Muslim.

 Nothing of his brother is lawful for a Muslim except what he himself gives willingly.
 So do not wrong yourselves.